giacecco/bricklink-helper/README.md

 LEGO(R) is a trademark of the LEGO Group of companies which does not sponsor, authorize, or endorse this project.

-Be aware that running this code is equivalent to anonymously browsing the [BrickLink website](http://www.bricklink.com/).
+Running this code is equivalent to anonymously browsing the [BrickLink website](http://www.bricklink.com/).
 Using the BrickLink website constitutes acceptance of their [terms of service agreement](http://www.bricklink.com/help.asp?helpID=1919) and [privacy policy](http://www.bricklink.com/help.asp?helpID=47).
+In particular, be aware that you are not allowed to use this software to *distribute, disclose, upload, or transfer to any third party any content or data you receive from or which is displayed on BrickLink*.

 A single execution of the script will generate hundreds of pages being read on the BrickLink website: don't do that lightheartedly, cache the results wherever possible and be respectful of the BrickLink team work.